Taiping, Perak: Government

 The Taiping Municipal Council is the municipal council which administers the township.
 This council was established after the township in 1930.
 Their jurisdiction covers an area of 186.46 square kilometres.

 Due to electoral division by Election Commission of Malaysia, there are two parliamentary and six state constituencies (DUN) dividing the township.
 There are Taiping parliamentary seat, Aulong, Pokok Assam and Kamunting state seat meanwhile for Bukit Gantang parliamentary seat, Terong, Kuala Sepetang and Changkat Jering state seat.

 Demographics

-Taiping has traditionally been a Chinese majority which is still retained till date.
-The Chinese make up 46%, followed by Malays at 37%, and Indians at 14%.
-Others constitute 3% of the population.
+Taiping has traditionally been a Chinese majority which is still retained to date.
+The Chinese make up 46%, followed by Malays at 40%, and Indians at 12%.
+Others constitute 1% of the population.